zth/rescript-relay/rescript-relay-documentation/docs/experimental-router.md

 ### Getting started

-Currently the router needs the React Experimental version.
+Currently the router needs React Experimental.
 More specifically it needs version `0.0.0-experimental-4e08fb10c`.
 So make sure to pin the `react` and `react-dom` version like this in your `package.json`:

 ```